-The operator of the reprocessing facility in the UK intends to retain low- and intermediate-level waste resulting from the reprocessing of Swiss nuclear fuel, and instead to ship back a radiologically equivalent amount of their own HLW.
-The purpose of this substitution policy, which is intended to be environmentally neutral, is to facilitate and accelerate the return of reprocessing waste from spent fuel of foreign origin and to reduce the number of shipments required.
-The technical correctness of the equivalence principle and the environmental neutrality with respect to storage and disposal has been verified and confirmed by ENSI.
-This substitution principle was approved by SFOE and signed by the Swiss nuclear utilities in 2007.
+Low- and intermediate-level waste resulting from the reprocessing of Swiss nuclear fuel in the UK has been substituted to a radiologically equivalent amount of HLW.
+The purpose of this substitution policy, which is intended to be environmentally neutral, is to facilitate and accelerate the return of reprocessing waste from spent fuel and to reduce the number of shipments required.
+By the end of 2016 all vitrified HLW had been returned from UK to Switzerland for interim storage at ZZL.